 Market Risk is the risk of potential losses arising from movements in market prices of interest rate related instruments and equities in the trading portfolio and foreign exchange and commodities holdings throughout the Bank.
-The Bank's trading activities are governed by conservative policies that are clearly documented, by adherence to comprehensive limit structures set annually and by regular reviews.
+The Bank's trading activities are governed by policies that are clearly documented, by adherence to comprehensive limit structures set annually and by regular reviews.
 Quality and rating are the main criteria in selecting a trading asset.
 The Bank uses the standardized method for allocating market risk capital based on the risk assessed for underlying factors of interest rate risk, equity risk, foreign exchange risk, options risk and commodity risk.
-Daily reports in this regard are submitted to senior management for review and decision making purposes.